AlexNick03/Entity-Resolution/README.md

 - Selected the most complete entry as the representative
 - Exported the results to `all_companies_with_group_id.csv` and `unique_companies.csv`
 ---
 ## Why Fuzzy Deduplication?

 From the beginning, it was clear that this dataset came from multiple inconsistent sources, with no unique ID (like tax number or registration code) that could reliably identify a company.

-Many company names were almost identical but not quite:
+Many company names were nearly identical but had small variations:
 - "Veridion" vs "Veridion Inc."
+- "AutoLux SRL" vs "Auto Lux"
 - "Kronos Group" vs "Kronos"
-- "AutoLux SRL" vs "Auto Lux"

-In these cases, exact matching would fail — and that’s why I decided to go with **fuzzy deduplication**.
+In these cases, exact matching would fail  I decided to implement **fuzzy deduplication** after a lot of research.
 Fuzzy matching allowed me to:
-- Handle small differences in spelling, punctuation, and formatting
+- Handle small differences in naming, punctuation, or formatting
-- Combine multiple fields into a **composite similarity score**
+- Merge information from multiple fields into a **custom similarity score**
-- Catch duplicates that would otherwise be missed by rule-based matching

-I used `RapidFuzz` for its performance and flexibility, and built a weighted similarity function across fields like:
+- Identify duplicates even when some key data fields were missing or inconsistent

+I used `RapidFuzz` to compute token-based similarity between company records, combined with additional rules to improve recall.
+The similarity function took into account:
-- `company_name` (40%)
+- `company_name`
+- `company_commercial_names`
-- `website_domain` (30%)
+- `website_domain`
-- `primary_phone` (20%)
+- `primary_phone`
-- `main_city` (10%)
+- `short_description`

-If two companies scored high enough, they were grouped together using graph-based clustering.
+To improve the robustness of the matching:
+- I added bonus points when companies shared the same social media URLs or domains
+- I applied **forced matches** (score = 100) when fields like names or domains were almost identical (≥ 98%)
+- I ensured that companies with **identical names** were compared, even if blocking would have excluded them

->  Fuzzy deduplication was the best tradeoff between accuracy, flexibility, and simplicity — especially in the absence of clean identifiers and labeled data.
+> Fuzzy deduplication gave me the best balance between accuracy, flexibility, and scalability — especially in the absence of structured IDs or labeled training data.

 ---